 - Consumer Advisors

 - Volunteer Opportunities

 Mental Health, Drugs & Alcohol Service Inter-professional Graduate Program

-The Mental Health, Drugs and Alcohol Service (MHDAS) Graduate Entry to Practice Program aims to:
+The Mental Health, Drugs and Alcohol Service (MHDAS) Interprofessional Entry to Practice Program aims to:

 - Build upon the undergraduate program and facilitate the transition of the graduate from novice to advanced beginner practitioner.

 - Integrate the graduate into the Mental Health Drug and Alcohol Service by providing clinical support, educational experiences and activities.